mohitpunjabi/mis/README.md

 Auth Types
 ---

 Following is the list of standard Auth Types that will be used.
-Note that the auth types of local modules are prefixed with the module id.
-Although all modules can use that auth id, but only that particular module has the right to add and remove the entries for that auth id in the `user_auth_types` table.
+Note that the auth types of local modules are prefixed with the *module id*.
+Although all modules can use that auth ID, but only that particular module has the right to add and remove the entries for that auth ID in the `user_auth_types` table (the table that maps users to auth IDs).

-The auth IDs with no prefix are core IDs and are created by the core modules.
-Please create an issue if your auth
+> Note: The auth IDs with no prefix are core IDs and are created by the core modules.
+Please create an issue if an auth ID you require is not present here.